-Shih Tzus are can develop some ear problems, which cause hearing loss and pain.
+Shih Tzus can develop some ear problems, which can cause hearing loss and pain.

 Hearing problems can be the result of infection or mites and parasites.

-If your dog is experiencing hearing problems, you may notice that he frequently shakes his head or scratches and rubs his ears.
+If your dog is experiencing a hearing issue, you may notice that he frequently shakes his head or scratches and rubs his ears.
 In some cases, you may notice a foul smell or dark discharge when cleaning the ears.

 When you notice your dog behaving this way or exhibiting foul smells or discharge from his ears, you should take him to visit his vet.